-Continue reading below to find out what exactly distemper paint is and how to properly remove it from your walls.
+If you want to remove your distemper paint, continue reading to find out what exactly distemper paint is and how to properly remove it from your walls.

 What is Distemper Paint?

-Distemper paint is a mixture of whiting and glue that was widely used in the past to paint and seal walls.
+Distemper paint is a mixture of whiting and glue widely used in the past to paint and seal walls.
 Whiting is chalk or lime and is combined with glue to form a thick sludge mixture.
-It was the preferred method historically because when it dried it tightened up and would fill any small holes or cracks in the walls and ceilings.
+It was the preferred method historically because when it dried, it tightened up and would fill any small holes or cracks in the walls and ceilings.